efJerryYang/gomoku-online/docs/documentation.md

 ## Introduction

 This documentation provides an overview of the design and implementation of the multiplayer gomoku online game that facilitates multiple players to interact in real-time.
 The game is accessible through the demo URL [here]() and consists of a client application implemented using `Vue.js` and a server application based on `Spring Boot`.
-You can also find the project at my GitHub repository [here](https://github.com/efJerryYang/gomoku-online) (will be made public after the due), which provides additional installation details.
+You can also find the project at my GitHub repository [here](https://github.com/efJerryYang/gomoku-online), which provides additional installation details.

 ## System Structure